 The village is considered as a fishing place.
 Every year in June, they celebrate the famous "Kinsan Festival", named after a fish that is usually abundant in months of May to July.
 It was believed that the town is named after that fish called "KINSAN".
 Since then, the place was called "KINSAN".
+Another local lore explained the etymology of the name.
+During early days, the Spanish authorities traveled around the newly-colonized island, making friends with the natives and asking the name of the place.

 One soldier happened to pass the place and was eager to known the place.
 He asked the fisherman, “Como se llama este lugar?” which literally translates into “What is the name of the place?”
 Thinking the Spanish was asking about the kind of fish he was bringing, the fisherman answered, “kinsan”.